2018 Guide to Family-Friendly Winter Festivals

 There is always something to do in Oklahoma—and this festival guide is your comprehensive list to family-friendly fun around the state!
 Whether you are looking for a large festival in the Oklahoma City metro or an event with small-town charm, this guide can help you plan day and weekend trips in Oklahoma.
 There is family fun waiting to be explored in every corner of our state, so enjoy exploring with your family!

-FREE Will Rogers Days at the Will Rogers Memorial Museum and Birthplace Ranch (1720 W Will Rogers Blvd, Claremore) celebrates the birthday of Will Rogers, Oklahoma's favorite son, with a parade, birthday party complete with refreshments and live entertainment, children’s day featuring trick roping, storytelling, old fashion games and more along with other festivities.
+FREE Will Rogers Birthday Bash at the Will Rogers Memorial Museum and Birthplace Ranch (1720 W Will Rogers Blvd, Claremore) features a parade, birthday party complete with refreshments and live entertainment and children's activities including trick roping, storytelling, old fashion games and more.
 Free admission.
-Activities occur throughout the community.
+Other activities occur throughout the community.
 918-341-0719, www.willrogers.com

 Annual Beavers Bend Folk Festival and Craft Show at the Forest Heritage Center Museum in Beavers Bend State Park (US-259, Broken Bow) features arts & crafts exhibitors, quilters, storytelling, barnyard petting zoo, children's activity area with crafts, food vendors and more.
 Free to attend.
 Friday-Saturday, 9 a.m. – 5 p.m.; Sunday, 10 a.m. – 4 p.m.
 580-494-6497, www.forestry.ok.gov/folk-festival